thomisont/psychic-source-transcript-analysis/docs/history/Project_Summary_Updates.md

    • Integrate `bump_release.py` into CI; auto push tags & deploy.
    • Add mobile CSS media query for widget container.
    • Start logging upcoming fixes under **[Unreleased]** in release notes.
+---
+Here is the context from the prior Agent working session.
+Use it to orient around what's next.
+After reviewing, wait for my direction on the next steps.
+---

+### AGENT HAND‑OFF SUMMARY  (2025-04-19 13:00 UTC)

+1. Context & Goals
+   • Prepared v1.0.4 release notes entries reflecting UI improvements on Themes & Sentiment page.
+2. Work Completed This Session
+   • Added a v1.0.4 section to RELEASE_NOTES.md with Added/Changed/Fixed/Removed details.
+   • Unified header font size and repositioned AI model info in the HTML template.
+   • Removed duplicate count display and cleaned up obsolete DOM elements.
+3. Outstanding Issues (blocking)
+   • No blocking issues; Unreleased section now clean for the next iteration.
+4. New Learnings / Tech‑Stack Notes
+   • Keep‑a‑Changelog pattern makes version tracking straightforward.
+   • `scripts/bump_release.py` automates moving Unreleased to tagged version.
+5. Immediate Next Steps (actionable)
+   • Reset the `[Unreleased]` section with the next batch of changes.
+   • Continue adding bullet points to Unreleased and bump again for v1.0.5.

+---
+Here is the context from the prior Agent working session.
+Use it to orient around what's next.
+After reviewing, wait for my direction on the next steps.
+---